sentrysoftware/studioX-templates/templates/data-protector-Backup/README.md

 - *dpForWin.cfg* to monitor Windows Data Protector servers
 - *dpForUnix.cfg* to monitor Linux/Unix Data Protector servers

-Once appropriate template is imported into a TrueSight CMA policy for Monitoring Studio X (Configuration Variables), you need to:
+Once the template is imported into a TrueSight CMA policy for Monitoring Studio X (Configuration Variables), you need to:
-- add the Data Protector servers with appropraite *System Credentials* that allow connecting to the server and run Data Protector CLIs
+- add the Data Protector servers with appropriate *System Credentials* that allow connecting to the server and run Data Protector CLIs
 - associate the template (*dpForWin* or *dpForUnix*)
-- (optional) change the macros by adding them to the *Required Macros*
+- (optional) change the default macros by adding them to the *Required Macros*

 ## Required Macros